Navigating New Customer Service Considerations & Expectations

 The expectations for frontline staff continue to evolve, as many are now interacting with more and more students and families in an in-person setting.
 Providing comprehensive training and support is essential to ensure they can provide outstanding service with confidence and ease.

-Gather your frontline staff and join us on Tuesday, June 14, 2022, for this valuable and practical training opportunity.
+Gather your frontline staff for this valuable and practical training opportunity.
 Your administrative staff will be equipped with practical resources they need to feel empowered and excited to interact with customers in person and on the phone.
 They will be able to better manage minor disruptions immediately and effectively to avoid more egregious behavior from occurring and help ensure conflicts are de-escalated before they get completely out of hand.

 Equip your staff with the necessary training and resources they need to be successful, exude confidence and navigate difficult situations effectively.
 Frontline staff must embrace a customer service culture to ensure “customers” feel wanted, understood and valued, while also upholding the mission of your institution.